2022–23 South-West Indian Ocean cyclone season: Tropical Cyclone Enala

-On 18 February, the MFR began monitoring a clockwise circulation located in the far northeastern corner of the basin, west-northwest of Cocos Islands.
-On the following day it was classified as a zone of disturbed weather by the MFR.
+On 18 February, the MFR began monitoring a clockwise circulation located in the far northeastern corner of the basin, west-northwest of the Cocos Islands.
+On the following day, it was classified as a zone of disturbed weather by the MFR.
 Convection had accelerated and was near to the circulation's center.
 During 22 February, the system began to show signs of organization, and the system gained sufficient organization, noted by curved cloud bands, to be classified as a tropical depression.
 Later that day, the JTWC issued a TCFA on the system.
 By 09:00 UTC that day, the JTWC initiated advisories on the system and classified it as Tropical Cyclone 14S.
 The MFR further upgraded it to a moderate tropical storm with the name Enala from the MMS.
 Enala's cloud pattern slightly changed in the southwestern semicircle of the system.
 Enala strengthened into a Category 1-equivalent tropical cyclone on 23 February.

 MFR also upgraded the system into a severe tropical storm.
 The cyclone began to show an eye that was visible on satellite imagery.
 Enala intensified into tropical cyclone at 00:00 UTC on 24 February.
 Enala significantly weakened due to strong northwesterly wind shear, prompting the MFR to downgrade the system back to 60 kn.
-Later that next day, the JTWC also reported that Enala's weakened into a tropical storm.
-Returning to vertical wind shear with winds of 20–25 km/h, Enala downgraded to moderate tropical storm status by the MFR.
+Later that next day, the JTWC also reported that Enala had weakened into a tropical storm.
+Returning to vertical wind shear with winds of 20–25 km/h, Enala was downgraded to moderate tropical storm status by the MFR.
 During 28 February, while continuing to weaken, both the MFR and JTWC ceased issuing advisories due to it initiating subtropical transition.

+Moderate Tropical Storm 09

+On 21 March, a weak low-pressure developed over the central Indian Ocean, MFR initially estimated a "very low" chance of a tropical cyclone.
+During 25 March, organization ensued with deep convection wrapping into its near center in the western and southern quadrants.
+The system began moving southwards, and on the next day it was classified as a zone of disturbed weather.
+After meandering for several days, the system began to take a more southerly track, and at 06:00 UTC on 27 March, it was upgraded to a tropical depression.
+Convective activity associated with the system eventually became limited and the system degenerated into a remnant low by 06:00 UTC on 28 March.
+During post-storm analysis from the MFR, the system was upgraded into a moderate tropical storm on 26 March, although it remained unnamed.